telefonicaid/fiware-orion/test/acceptance/behave/README.md

         `attributes_name=temperature_0, attributes_name=temperature_1, ..., temperature_N`
   - If would like a wrong query parameter name, use `qp_` prefix
   - the `-harakiri` option is used to kill contextBroker (must be compiled in DEBUG mode)
+  - It is possible to use the same value of the previous request in another request using this string `the same value of the previous request`.

 ### Tags